Morozzzko/Morozzzko.github.io/_drafts/2019-11-16-making-the-most-of-your-result-objects.html.md

 Here's the trick: _no static analysis tool_ can tell us that we forgot to cover an exception.
 It's virtually impossible for two reasons: inheritance and dynamic type system.

-To be fair, the same problem may exist in Java – but only if you're lazy enough.
+To be fair, the same problem may exist in Java too – but only if you're lazy enough.
 You see, in Java you _have to_ list all exceptions in the function signature.
 It looks like this:

 ```java
 public Candidate hireCandidate(ID candidateId)